pokeclicker/pokeclicker-wiki/data/Quest Points/overview_description.md

 Quest Points [[File:questPoint.svg|25px]] are the green currency earned by completing Quests.
-Quest Points can be obtained by completing like the name suggests Quests.
+Quest Points can be obtained by completing Quests.
-The Player gets 1 Questslot after completing the Tutorial, after that at level 5,10 and 15, the 2nd, 3rd and 4th Questslot will open.
+The Player gets 1 quest slot after completing the Tutorial.
+After that at level 5, 10, and 15, the 2nd, 3rd and 4th quest slot will open.
-The Formula to level your Questlevel is: 100 + (Questpoints/10)
+Each time you complete a quest, the experience added to your Quest Level follows this formula:

+$QuestExperience=100 + \frac{QPReward}{100}$

 ---